AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/maintenance/backend-performance.md

 ---
 # Best practices for optimizing backend performance

-This article outlines best practices to optimize the backend performance of Adobe Commerce sites with a focus on database optimization and testing.
+This topic outlines best practices to optimize the backend performance of Adobe Commerce sites with a focus on database optimization and testing.

-Recommendations and examples are inspired by performance enhancement techniques that Objectsource uses in real-world client engagements to deliver high-performing Adobe Commerce sites.
+Recommendations and examples are inspired by performance enhancement techniques that objectsource uses in real-world client engagements to deliver high-performing Adobe Commerce sites.

 ## Affected products and versions